 Need help with soccer ball sizes?
 View our Soccer Ball Size Guide

-Premium Match Ball
+Match Soccer Ball

 A Match ball still maintains high quality and a match-worthy standard.
 A Match ball is very similar to a Premium Match ball; however, the construction of the ball is slightly different.
 Some high school and college teams use match balls, which are often NFHS or NCAA approved.
 Therefore, any match or event hosted by one of the above organizations will require an approved Match ball.
 A Match ball will typically be a size 5.